 Crumb cites two beautiful lines of poetry as inspiration for this piece - one by the French mathematician Pascal: "The eternal silence of infinite space terrifies me"; the other by the German poet Rilke: "And in the nights the heavy earth is falling from all the stars down into loneliness.
 We are all falling.
 And yet there is One who holds this falling endlessly gently in his hands."

 There are twelve movements in this piece, which Crumb subtitles "Twelve Fantasy-Pieces after the Zodiac".
 Each movement represents a different sign of the Zodiac, and each one is dedicated to a different friend, colleague, or musical or artistic influence of the composer born under that particular sign.
 For example, Crumb dedicates Movement 10 - Spring-Fire (Aries) to Burge, and Movement 5 - The Phantom Gondolier (Scorpio) to himself.

 Crumb's music in general, but Makrokosmos, Volume I in particular, has been a source of tremendous artistic inspiration for me throughout my musical life.

-To celebrate the 50th Anniversary of the composition of Makrokosmos, Volume I, I have commissioned twelve composers - Vera Ivanova, Fernanda Aoki Navarro, Gernot Wolfgang, Eric Guinivan, Alexander Elliott Miller, Viet Cuong, Julie Herndon, Gilda Lyons, Timothy Peterson, Juhi Bansal, Thomas Osborne, and myself - to each write a response to one movement of Crumb's original masterwork.
-Then, throughout 2022 I will tour with a program consisting of the original and the newly composed cycle.
-I will record and release both works as an album in 2022 (stay tuned for details!).
+To celebrate the 50th Anniversary of the composition of Makrokosmos, Volume I, I have commissioned eleven composers - Vera Ivanova, Fernanda Aoki Navarro, Gernot Wolfgang, Eric Guinivan, Alexander Elliott Miller, Viet Cuong, Julie Herndon, Gilda Lyons, Timothy Peterson, Juhi Bansal, and Thomas Osborne, each to join me in writing a response to one movement of Makrokosmos, Volume I. This new celestial cycle is a celebration and commemoration of Crumb's original masterpiece.